jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # Purity
 # Isolation

 ^ Alright, whew.
-We've looked at how value types and pure algorithms can avoid state entirely, and how isolation can reduce the impact of state.
+We’ve looked at how value types and pure algorithms can avoid state entirely, and how isolation can reduce the impact of state.

 ^ Keeping these principles in mind will help you minimize the complexity of your programs.